blocher/oneholyname/public/wp-content/plugins/nextgen-gallery-optimizer/readme.txt

 * FIXED: "Fatal error: Call to undefined method C_Lightbox_Installer::uninstall_lightbox()" after Photocrati *reintroduced* the "C_Lightbox_Installer" class in NextGEN v2.0.74+, but *without* the original "uninstall_lightbox()" method.

 * FIXED: "Fatal error: Class 'C_NextGen_Settings' not found" when activating other plugins.
 This is caused by new methods introduced by Photocrati in NextGEN v2.0.71+ intended to hide (instead of *fix*) PHP warnings when using their NextGEN Plus/Pro plugins or their theme.
 They are called "is_activating()" and "is_not_activating()", and are added to the "C_NextGEN_Bootstrap" class in "nggallery.php".
-This appears to prevent NextGEN from initializing on the activation of other plugins, and as a result, NextGEN doesn’t load its includes...causing all third-party calls to its "C_NextGen_Settings" class in the NextGEN 2.0 API to fail.
+This appears to prevent NextGEN from initializing on the activation of other plugins, and as a result, NextGEN doesn't load its includes...causing all third-party calls to its "C_NextGen_Settings" class in the NextGEN 2.0 API to fail.

 = NextCellent Gallery v1.9.25+ =